 You should also be told how to challenge the exclusion, if you want to.

-Exclusions can start on the same day but the school shouldn’t make you collect your child straight away.
+Exclusions can start on the same day but the school should not make you collect your child straight away.

-For the first 5 school days of an exclusion, it’s your responsibility to make sure your child isn’t in a public place during normal school hours unless there is a good reason.
+For the first 5 school days of an exclusion, it’s your responsibility to make sure your child is not in a public place during normal school hours unless there’s a good reason.

 You might be prosecuted if your child is found in a public place when they’re not supposed to be.

 - suspension (sometimes referred to as fixed-term or fixed-period exclusion)

 A suspension is when your child is removed temporarily from school.
 They can only be removed for up to 45 school days in one school year, even if they’ve changed schools.

 If a child has been suspended for a fixed period, schools should set and mark work for the first 5 school days.

 If the suspension is longer than 5 school days, the school must arrange suitable full-time education from the sixth school day, for example, at a pupil referral unit.

 Permanent exclusion means your child is no longer allowed to attend a school.
 Your local council must arrange full-time education from the sixth school day.